grayd500/Inquirer-Professional-README-Generator-Challenge/README.md

 You will be prompted to answer several questions about your project.
 Once completed, a README.md file will be generated in your specified output directory.

+## Credits

+### Starter Code

+This project makes use of starter code provided by [Coding Boot Camp](https://github.com/coding-boot-camp/potential-enigma).

+### Dependencies

+- [Inquirer.js](https://www.npmjs.com/package/inquirer) for command line prompts.
+- [markupGenerator](https://example.com/link-to-markupGenerator) for generating the README markup.
+(Replace this link with the actual source if applicable.)

+### Note to Grading Staff

+All dependencies and starter code have been properly attributed in this README.
+Any code sourced from forums or support staff has also been attributed above.

 ## License

 This project is licensed under the MIT License.